 Artists must promptly confirm participation by replying to email notices or the spot may go to someone on the waiting list.
 During the season, artists can check with the Exhibition Chair to see if space is available; often, waitlisted artists get into a show.
 General Presentation Guidelines Artwork must be ready for installation with dry surfaces that are safe to handle (no wet paint!).
 Presentation and framing is an extension of the work itself.
-Each item must be labeled with the artist's name, title, and medium on the back or bottom, along with any information a buyer needs to know about safe handling or care.
+Each item must be labeled with the artist's name, title, medium, and price on the back or bottom, along with any information a buyer needs to know about safe handling or care.
 Hanging Mechanisms The best hanging mechanisms are triangle, D-ring, or eyelet screws and wire of appropriate gauge/weight to support the artwork.
 Sawtooth hangers and frames with holes for nail hanging should be used only for small and very lightweight work.
 3-D Display for Pedestal or Shelf Three-D work that does not hang must be able to stand securely on a pedestal or shelf.
 If a display stand is provided for work (jewelry, sculpture, fiber, etc.) please note if it is included in the sales price or is to be retained by the artist.
-Art Rack, Cards + Books Art Rack The Type of Work Shown in the DIAA Gallery guidelines also apply to the Art Rack (e.g., no reproductions).
-Artwork must be protected to prevent damage from handling.
+Art Rack/Shelves, Cards + Books Art Rack/Art Shelves The Type of Work Shown in the Gallery guidelines also apply to the Art Rack and Art Shelves (originals only, no reproductions).
+Two-D work must be protected to prevent damage from handling.
 The gallery suggests clear bags or shrink wrap rather than household plastic wrap or clear tape which looks unprofessional and may come loose.
 Works on paper should be on a firm backing, such as mat board or foam core.
+Three-D work must be stable on shelves or pedestals.
+No seconds; artwork should be the same quality as required in exhibitions.
 Cards/Books Cards may be packaged individually or as sets.
-The minimum price for cards is \$4 each.
+The minimum price for cards is \$5 each and for postcards is \$4.
 This is the only place the gallery accepts reproductions.
 Labeling for Art Rack and Cards/Books Artists should follow labeling requirements listed in the General Presentation Guidelines, and include the price.
 This is the only label that will appear with the work.
-Every item must be labeled so buyers know who the artist is, and the artist can be identified on sales slips (and then paid!).
+Every item must be labeled on the piece and in the inventory so buyers know who the artist is, and the artist can be identified on sales slips (and then paid!).
 "Art does not reproduce what is visible; it makes things visible."
-Paul Klee "Craft is the mastery of techniques and materials; art is the investment of spirit in whatever materials are used."
+Paul Kiee "Craft is the mastery of techniques and materials; art is the investment of spirit in whatever materials are used."
 Mildred Constantine "If I could say it in words there would be no reason to paint."
 Edward Hopper Artist Responsibilities By Placing Work in the Gallery, Artists Agree to: